corey-howard/chew-the-fat/README.md

 The purpose of this site is to create a dictionary of rhyming slang terms and their definitions, potential users may have heard a term that they are not familiar with and can find it on this site.
 Users are encouraged to make accounts and add terms/definitions to the site to expand on the ever-growing database.
 The site should be simplistic and have the information that the user is searching for straight in front of them on the first page.
-There should also be minimal content to read from the start of the start, as the user has come to this site for a quick answer to a question and are not there to read a backstory to the site's existence.
+There should also be minimal content to read from the start, as the user has come to this site for a quick answer to a question and are not there to read a backstory to the site's existence.

 As the site owner, going forward, it would be great to turn it into more of a platform for socialising.
 Perhaps adding a forum/chat funtionality.
 It could become a place for users to converse about London life, share experiences and of course continue to expand on the Cockney Rhyming Slang dictionary.
-These actions can be implemented along side the main focus of the website being a dictionary, to perhaps bring in revenuse by eventually advertising tourist attractions and forwarding users to ticket sales for these attractions as an example.
+These actions can be implemented along side the main focus of the website being a dictionary, to perhaps bring in revenue by eventually advertising tourist attractions and forwarding users to ticket sales for these attractions as an example.

 #### User Stories